gamemanual0/gm0/source/docs/software/using-android-studio.rst

 In the scope of FTC, it is used to build and manage dependencies for your project.

-When you update any of your gradle files you will need to perform a gradle sync, which syncs your project to the changes and rebuilds it.
+When you update any of your Gradle files you will need to perform a Gradle sync, which syncs your project to the changes and rebuilds it.
 In your :code:`build.common.gradle`, you will find information for how your robot controller application is built.